 Korcula / SibenikSpend the morning admiring the landscape as the ship sails past the islands of Hvar, Brac and Split.
 Reach Sibenik around 2 PM and take an optional guided tour of the town and the Krka falls.
 Discover the cultural heritage as well as the present day life of the oldest Slav settlement in the Adriatic.
 Visit its historic center and St James’ cathedral, which is built entirely of stone.
 Take a car to the Krka Falls and admire the lake it forms before narrowing at Skradinski Buk.
 It is here that the site is at its most beautiful: the water cascades over 17 travertine shelves which succeed each other over a short distance.

 Trogir / SplitArrive in Trogir and enjoy an optional tour of the town.
-Build on the island it covers, Trogir is a little jewel with narrow labyrinthine street, stairways, and vaulted passageways.
+Built on the island it covers, Trogir is a little jewel with narrow labyrinthine streets, stairways, and vaulted passageways.
 The town has been classed as a world heritage site by UNESCO.
-Discover the superb St Laurence cathedral (13th century), then return to the ship an sail along the Dalmatian Coast to Split.
+Discover the superb St Laurence cathedral (13th century), then return to the ship and sail along the Dalmatian Coast to Split.
 The second largest city in Croatia, Split is the heart of central Dalmatia.
-It is then a medieval city which surrounded the palace and developed all around.
+It is a medieval city which surrounded the palace and developed all around.
 Take an optional tour of the city and visit the Titova Obala, a vast walkway overlooked by the southern façade of the palace.
-View the peristyle, Jupiter’s temple and Saint Domnius’ cathedral.
+View the peristyle, Jupiter’s temple, and Saint Domnius’ cathedral.
 The ancient mausoleum of Diocletian has kept its original structure surrounded by 24 columns.